Have a torn meniscus? So what can you do? Should you do surgery? Try to let it heal or what?

-I just tore mine about a month ago for the second time so I have been doing a lot of research and in this post I’ll share with you some of the things I have learned.
+I just tore my meniscus about 2 months ago (for the second time) so I’ve done a lot of research and in this post I’ll share with you some of the things I have learned.

 I tore mine in judo/bjj two times or so…

 And I hobbled around for a good 6 weeks before I began to see some improvement likely because of some of the things I did below.